clj-commons/camel-snake-kebab/README.md

 You should be able to figure out all what all of them do.

-Yeah, and then there are the type converting functions:
+Yeah, and then there are the type-converting functions:

 * `->CamelCase{Keyword, String, Symbol}`
 * `->camelCase{Keyword, String, Symbol}`